sixone11/simulation/README.md

 2. Output

-   -  *_rate.bed: The overlap rate between the DMRs/non-DMRs and the tool.
+   -  *_rate.bed:  The overlap rate of diifferent tools.

 3. Script